MJAS1/vidman/README.md

 the next event to take place only after the previous has finished, both should be set to the same value, e.g.:

     event: type=fadeout, start=0, duration=5000, delay=5000
     event: type=freeze

 Note also that most parameters are optional.
-Omitting start for example sets it to default value 0.
+Omitting start, for example, sets it to the default value of 0.

-Each event has a trigcode parameter which is used to specify the code emitted through serial or parallel port when the event is applied.
-You need to run the software with root priviliges in order to gain access to the ports.
+Each event has a trigcode parameter which is used to specify the code written to the serial or parallel port when the event is applied.
+You need to run the software as root in order to gain access to the ports.
 You also need to specify which port you want to use by choosing menu->edit->use serial port or use parallel port.
 The address of the parallel port may have to be changed in the config file, if the default address is not correct.
-Motion detection uses two trigcodes: trigcode is emitted on event onset and trigcode2 when the movement stops.
+Motion detection uses two
+trigcodes: trigcode is emitted on event onset and trigcode2 when the movement stops.

 To use image, record and playback events, an object needs to declared.
 For image use the following syntax:

 	object: type=image, id=0, filename=../img/button.png